oakthielbar/fluent-coroutines/README.md

 Add the contents of the Asset folder to your Unity3D project's Asset folder.

 ## Usage
+Note: This was written for a fairly old version of Unity and is not suitable for production use.

 Call `this.FluentCoroutine()` inside of any class that inherits from `MonoBehaviour` and chain a few calls to the available methods; once you've defined what you want the `FluentCoroutine` to do, call `Finalize()` to get the completed `FluentCoroutine`.
 When you want to run it, just call `Execute()` and it will run as a Unity3D Coroutine.

 ```csharp